pinDeliver/pinDeliver/documentation/main_menu.md

 # Main menu

+# INTE KLAR

-the main menu in pinDeliver is self-adapting based on the activated company functionality and the user permissions.
+The main menu in pinDeliver is self-adapting based on the activated company functionality and the user permissions.
 That means that the main menu doesn´t necessary looks as the images on this page.

 ![Main menu](/images/main_menu.png)